-Groundhog Day Maybes - The Silo
+Groundhog Day - The Silo

 Pretty Posts

+- McGuinty Government: All Ontarians Will Have Electronic Health Record by 2015

+- The Vitamin D Society is a real thing….and they want Canadians to “get more Sun”

-Maybe Groundhog Day can become a National or Provincial Stat Holiday February 2nd isn’t officially Groundhog Day.
+Maybe Groundhog Day can become a National or Provincial Stat Holiday because February 2nd isn’t officially known as Groundhog Day.
 Technically it isn’t a National Holiday.
 It isn’t a Provincial Holiday.
 [Is Quebec the only province with a Provincial Holiday?
 CP] But maybe it should be.
 Groundhog Day isn’t an exclusive celebration that targets a specific demographic such as Family Day.
 It isn’t religiously or politically motivated.
-It doesn’t specify Muslim, Buddhist, Marxist, Lennonist, McCarthyist, agnostic or atheist beliefs.
-It is inclusive, quirky, whacky and fun.
+It doesn’t specify Muslim, Buddhist, Marxist, agnostic or atheist beliefs.
+It is inclusive, quirky, wacky and fun.
 There is no need to worry about political incorrectness.

 Maybe Groundhog Day can become a rallying point for Ontarians.
 Groundhogs are robust creatures.
 They handle our long winter with style.
 Groundhogs might be cute but they are also tough!